Fernando Meligeni career statistics

 This is a list of the main career statistics of Brazilian tennis player, Fernando Meligeni.

 Records and career milestones

-Fernando 'Fino' Meligeni is one of the most successful brazilian tennis players.
+Fernando 'Fino' Meligeni is one of the most successful Brazilian tennis players.
 He reached a career high of World no. 25 in October 1999 at singles and a career high World no. 34 in November 1997 at doubles.
 He won 10 ATP Tour titles, three in singles and seven in doubles.
-At the Summer Olympics in 1996, he reached the semi-finals, losing in the Bronze-medal match to Leander Paes, in what remains as the most successful run of Brazil in tennis at the Olympic Games.
+At the Summer Olympics in 1996, he reached the semi-finals, losing in the Bronze-medal match to Leander Paes, in what remains as the most successful run of Brazil in male tennis at the Olympic Games.

-He won the Gold medal at the 2003 Pan American Games, beating Marcelo Ríos in his final career match.
+He won the gold medal at the 2003 Pan American Games, beating Marcelo Ríos in his final career match.

 Other career highlights include finishing inside the ATP rankings top-100 year-end for ten consecutive years, from 1993 to 2002 and 10 ATP Challenger titles (seven in singles and three in doubles).